Frequently Asked Questions

 Every room on campus is equipped with one telephone jack that provides unlimited local calling access and voicemail.
 All you need to do is plug in your own touchtone phone (without an answering machine, please!) to access these services.
 You may use a calling card or cell phone to access long distance service from your room.

 All three residence areas have WiFI.
 Each room is also equipped with a hard-wired computer port per student.
 The exact hardware and software requirements to access this service is available in the Computer Help Desk section of the MCLA website.
 Cable TV service is also provided in each room.
-Students must provide their own TV to access the 60+ network, cable and campus stations.
+Students must provide their own TV to access the 90+ network, cable and campus stations (which include HBO and Showtime) and 40+ music channels.

-Debit card-only laundry rooms and food vending machines that operate with both a debit card and cash are located in each residence area.
+Each residence area has a laundry room.
+Our laundry rooms require a debit or credit card to use the equipment.
+Food vending machines are located in each residence area.
 With your ID card, you can borrow a vacuum cleaner, DVD player, iron & ironing board, recreation equipment or board games at the front desk in your assigned residence area.

 Resident students are eligible to apply for an on-campus parking permit.
 The cost of a resident student parking permit is $100 per semester.
 Some returning students receive their parking permits through the spring housing assignment process.
 All other resident students participate in a parking permit distribution process which takes place during the first week of each semester.
 Students awarded a parking permit must register their vehicles with the Department of Public Safety.
 Students who do not receive a parking permit through this process are placed on a waiting list and notified if a permit becomes available.